 Most of your records have a similar sonic footprint — they're dark, they're un- hyped, they sound great loud.
 The drums are very present, but the cymbals aren't all shitty and bright.
 The kick drums sound like the opposite of most kick drums that you hear in heavy music these days.

 Drums are one of the things that I enjoy and have the most ideas about.
 They can make or break a record.
 To me, that's the thing that makes an album heavy the most.
 When I listen to a lot of modern metal recordings, sometimes it sounds cool, but I'm just like, "That's not what drums sound like."
 I've never heard a kick drum, when I was in a room with it, that sounded like a finger snap with sub bass.
 I guess I just have a different vision of when I hear a band.
 I think I hear a certain way.
 When I do a recording, I'm trying to translate that.
 I guess most of the bands that I do — I don't do a lot of advertising or anything — if they find me, it's because they know what they're getting into, and that's what they want.

 I think if most people tried to describe your...

-The rest of this article is only available with an archive subscription or by purchasing back issue #83.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #83.
 For an upcoming year's free subscription, and our current issue on PDF...